mku11/Salmon-AES-CTR/README.md

 ```

 ### Windows native library in Gradle
-To add the native library for windows to your gradle project add the task below to build.gradle:
+To add the native library for windows to your gradle project add the task below:

 ```
 // unzipping the native library